ippontech/blog-usa/posts/go-cli-from-scratch.md

 `
 ```

-Next we need to create the `NewVersionCommand()` which will return a pointer to a Command object.
+Next we need to create the `NewVersionCommand()`, which will return a pointer to a Command object.
 This is where we will attach the usage message, define the flags, and specify the core logic:

 ```go
 // version.go